researchstudio-sat/webofneeds/webofneeds/won-node-webapp/doc/linked-data-resources.md

     Example: https://localhost:8443/won/resource/connection/

-  **connections of a need container** contains a list of all connections URIs of the particular need
+  **connections container of a need** contains a list of all connections URIs of the particular need

     Example: https://localhost:8443/won/resource/need/6666347806036328000/connections